Zimri-Lim: Ice house

+In Terqa, he constructed an "ice house" as recorded in a cuneiform tablet.

 Elamite War

-He was also active on a wider stage, and for a time (perhaps about 1764 BCE) was allied with Hammurabi in his wars against Elam, Eshnunna, and Larsa.
+He was also active on a wider stage, and around 1764 BC was allied with Hammurabi in his wars against Elam, Eshnunna, and Larsa, such as the during the Elamite War.
 Zimri-Lim lent troops to Hammurabi's campaigns, and although the two kept extensive diplomatic contacts, it appears they never met in person.

-Fall of Mari to Hammurabi of Babylon
+Fall of Mari to Babylon

 After the defeat of Elam, there was no outside force to keep the precarious balance of power between the Kings of Mesopotamia.
 The alliance between Zimri-Lim and Hammurabi deteriorated after Babylon's conquest of Larsa.
-In 1762 BCE, Hammurabi conquered and sacked Mari (though it may be that the city had surrendered without a fight), despite the previous alliance.
-At this time Zimri-Lim disappears from historical view, and is presumed to have been killed.
-Terqa becomes the new center of the Kingdom of Khana.
+Around 1762 BC, Hammurabi conquered and sacked Mari (though it may be that the city had surrendered without a fight), despite the previous alliance.
+At this time, Zimri-Lim disappears from historical view, and is presumed to have been killed.

+In the aftermath, Hammurabi completely destroyed Mari as a kingdom controlling the Midde Euphrates, creating a buffer zone.
+Terqa became the new center of the Kingdom of Ḫana further upstream away from Babylon.